jon-perry/csci3055u-project-template/real-app/README.md

-This folder contains the code of a reasonably real application implemented in the language.
+An example of a simple guessing game app.